AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 ![Effect](/help/assets/icons/Effect.svg) **[!UICONTROL ROUND(metric, number)]**

-Round without a digits parameter is the same as round with a digits parameter of 0, namely round to the nearest integer.
-With a digits parameter it returns that many digits to the right of the decimal.
-If digits is negative, it returns 0's to the left of the decimal.
+Round without a *number* parameter is the same as round with a *number* parameter of 0, namely round to the nearest integer.
+With a *number* parameter, ROUND returns the *number* digits to the right of the decimal.
+If *number* is negative, it returns 0's to the left of the decimal.

 | Argument | Description |
 |---|---|